There are a lot of US cities where the eating is good (Boston, Miami, LA), very good (New York, San Francisco), and exceptional (New Orleans).

 Pasqual’s also serves lunch and dinners, tho I cannot vouch for those.
 I have seen their lunch menu and have put it on my ‘bucket list’ of places to go.
 Don’t know much about their dinners, but I know the breakfasts you will not forget.

 Breakfast prices?
 About $9-$16 dollars.
 And you don’t have to eat again for the rest of the day.

 Bobcat Bite, 418 Old Las Vegas Highway, just outside of Santa Fe - Best Hamburger in the US?

 Head out of town just a few miles on the Old Las Vegas Highway to a somewhat rundown roadside place named Bobcat Bite.
 There, for less than $10.00, you’ll get one of the best hamburgers in the US.
-Now I know everyone has their own candidate for ‘best hamburger,’ but if you haven’t eat the green chili hamburger (not spicy) or the green chili cheeseburger here, consider yourself deprived.
+Now I know everyone has their own candidate for ‘best hamburger,’ but if you haven’t eat the green chile hamburger (not spicy) or the green chile cheeseburger here, consider yourself deprived.

 You get a 10 ounce fresh ground (daily) boneless chuck burger for between $7-$9 (depending what you put on it).
-Just get the green chili, and cheese if you must.
+Just get the green chile, and cheese if you must.
 Add a side order of their daily prepared sweet/sour coleslaw, and your eating for the day is over.